GOP divided over how to handle Trump indictment

 And he projected “there may be initial sympathy” for Trump from independent and swing voters.

-“That may be based on the complexity of the charges, which of course we haven’t seen yet,” he added, noting that Democrats did well in the 1998 midterm election after House Republicans impeached him for having an affair with a White House intern.
+“That may be based on the complexity of the charges, which of course we haven’t seen yet,” he added, noting that Democrats did well in the 1998 midterm election after House Republicans impeached former President Clinton for having an affair with a White House intern.

 “If it’s being litigated, it’s going to be in appeals court, they’re going to be appealing different aspects of the case,” said Brian Darling, a GOP strategist and former Senate aide.
 “It’s helping Trump raise money now, no doubt.